English Literacy (ESOL) & ESOL Career Pathways Bridge – Lawrence

 - College Admissions & Financial Aid

 Students commit to two semesters of classes and attend class for 9 hours per week.
-Students choose a career pathways based on their interest and improve their academic reading, writing and vocabulary skills in the context of their future coursework and careers.
+Students choose a career pathways based on their interest and improve their academic skills in the context of their future coursework and careers.
 By the end of the program, students will be ready to enter an NECC certificate or degree program.

 Print the Career Pathways Bridge Program flyer

-Funded by a grant from the Smith Family Foundation
+Funded by grants from the Smith Family Foundation and the Massachusetts Department of Higher Education

 Amanda Kelly, ESOL CPB Coordinator